dominikhei/eartquake-streaming/readme.md

 Once a new event occurs, the Kafka producer will register it and send it to Kafka.
 The Consumer then reads it and inserts the event into DynamoDB.
 All logs produced during this process, are collected by promtail and forwarded to loki on another EC2 instance.
 They are visualized using a Grafana Dashboard to Monitor this part of the system.

 When a user makes a request to the frontend service, an ELB application load balancer routes it to one of the frontend service containers, which are in a private subnet.
-These containers are deployed via AWS Fargate and read the events from DynamoDB.
+These containers are deployed via AWS Fargate, read the events from DynamoDB and display them on an interactive map.

 ### Architecture